jibasig/teamcity_android/README.md

 # Teamcity Android
-Full docker compose setup for teamcity with teamcity agent.
+Full docker compose setup for teamcity with android build agent.

 Just edit the Dockerfile under android_agent to mount teamcity volumes to your host then run
 ```bash